Sample Answer

 Juvenile Justice

-- According to the textbook, many model countries, including the United States, allow juveniles of a certain age to be tried as adults.
+• According to the textbook, many model countries, including the United States, allow juveniles of a certain age to be tried as adults.
 Examine at least two (2) ethical issues with this trend.
-Specify the extent to which you believe a juvenile can be rehabilitated after he or she has been convicted as an adult.
+Specify how much you believe a juvenile can be rehabilitated after being cited as an adult.
 Provide a rationale for your response.

 e-Activity